mrtazz/unwiredcouch.com/speakerbio.md

 </br>

-Daniel Schauenberg is a Staff Engineer at Etsy's compute team.
+Daniel Schauenberg is an infrastructure engineer at GitHub.
 He loves automation, testing, documentation and simplicity.
 In previous lives he has worked in systems and network administration, on connecting chemical plants to IT systems and as an embedded systems networking engineer.
 Things he